-Disneyland Hotel D-Ticket Pool
+Disneyland Hotel Pools

-Last summer I named the Disneyland Hotel’s Monorail Slide Pool one of the 10 Best Kid-Friendly Hotel Pools in the USA for its whimsical Monorail-themed waterslides.
+Last summer I named the Disneyland Hotel’s Monorail Slide Pool one of the 10 Best Hotel Pools for Kids in the USA for its whimsical Monorail-themed waterslides.
 There are two large slides on which sliders zip through enclosed Monorail tunnels and then spin about before splashing below.
 There are two mini slides for young children too.
 This pool is open 11 am – 5 pm daily.

-Last weekend, the hotel’s D-Ticket Pool area finished its remodel and opened to the public.
+Last weekend, the hotel’s E-Ticket Pool area finished its remodel and opened to the public.
 While not as fantastical as the Monorail Slide Pool, this traditional pool area is still super fun.
 One large pool has a loopy shape while a smaller rectangular pool sits beneath a flower-ensconced footbridge.
 Plenty of complimentary cushy lounge chairs are available.
 Shaded cabanas with flat-screen TV, Internet access, and refrigerator can be rented at an additional charge.

 My family visited on a chilly November day and we were pleased to find the pool heated to a swimmable temperature.
 If visiting during colder winter months, note that the smaller pool is slightly warmer.
 Still, I spent most of my time in the toasty whirlpool spa.
-A second spa decorated with Minnie Mouse ears and bow is available near the Monorail Slide Pool.
+A second hot tub decorated with Minnie Mouse ears and bow is available near the Monorail Slide Pool.

-I appreciated the little touches, like a magnified makeup mirror in the bathroom and mini bend-able reading lights beside each bed.
+I appreciated the little extra touches, like a magnified makeup mirror in the bathroom and mini bend-able reading lights beside each bed.

 Beware of hidden costs at this resort.
 When my husband called down to ask for a corkscrew and wine glasses, he was told it would cost $15 to have the items delivered to our room.
-(We opted to stay thirsty.)
+We opted to stay thirsty.

 I am a big fan of booking a suite whenever possible.
 Having a separate room for the kiddos allows for some post-bedtime privacy and enables better sleep all around.
 At a more expensive hotel, like the Disneyland Hotel, I would probably opt for a standard room and save my money for the parks.
 Besides, after a big day riding Teacups and roller-coasters, families are pretty worn out and ready to sleep, no matter how many people are in the room.